 Suicide is a major public health issue and among the leading causes of death in Oregon.
 There are more than 650 suicides in Oregon each year, and more than 2,000 hospitalizations due to suicide attempts.
 Individuals who attempt suicide, when not fatal, can have lasting health problems that may include brain damage, organ failure, depression and other mental health problems.
 Suicide also affects survivors and communities.
 In addition, suicide and other self-inflicted injuries result in an estimated $41.2 billion in combined medical and work loss costs in the United States annually.

-New in 2018, all health professional licensing boards in Oregon will begin reporting on whether licensees are taking continuing education on suicide risk assessment, treatment and management.
+In 2018, all health professional licensing boards in Oregon will began reporting on whether licensees are taking continuing education on suicide risk assessment, treatment and management.
 Senate Bill 48 (2017) requires licensees to report any such continuing education when renewing their state license to practice.
 The Oregon Medical Board encourages your participation in continuing education on this important public health issue.
 All continuing education on this topic is considered relevant to the practice of all licensees, regardless of specialty.
 These continuing education hours may be used to fulfill your required ongoing education to maintain your license.